swiftlang/swift/docs/OptimizationTips.rst

     d.array2[i] = ... // Will access D.array2 through dynamic dispatch.
   }

-Advice: Use 'private' and 'fileprivate' when declaration does not need to be accessed outside of file
+Advice: Use 'private' and 'fileprivate' when the declaration does not need to be accessed outside of the file
 -----------------------------------------------------------------------------------------------------

 Applying the ``private`` or ``fileprivate`` keywords to a declaration restricts the visibility of the declaration to the file in which it is declared.
-This allows the compiler to be able to ascertain all other potentially overriding declarations.
-Thus the absence of any such declarations enables the compiler to infer the ``final`` keyword automatically and remove indirect calls for methods and field accesses accordingly.
-For instance in the following, ``e.doSomething()`` and ``f.myPrivateVar``, will be able to be accessed directly assuming ``E``, ``F`` do not have any overriding declarations in the same file:
+This allows the compiler to ascertain all other potentially overriding declarations.
+Thus, the absence of any such declarations enables the compiler to infer the ``final`` keyword automatically and remove indirect calls for methods and field accesses accordingly.
+For instance, in the following, ``e.doSomething()`` and ``f.myPrivateVar`` will be able to be accessed directly, assuming ``E``, ``F`` do not have any overriding declarations in the same file:

 .. code-block:: swift